ionic-team/stencil-site/docs/testing/playwright/01-overview.md

 is a tool built by the Stencil team to help Stencil and Playwright work better together.
 The best part is you'll write your tests using the same APIs as defined and documented by Playwright.
 So, be sure to [check out their documentation](https://playwright.dev/docs/writing-tests) for help writing your first tests!

-To install the Stencil Playwright adapter, follow these steps:
+To install the Stencil Playwright adapter in an existing Stencil project, follow these steps:

 1. Install the necessary dependencies: